open-web-academy/BOS-Aave/README.md

 }
 ```

-Method to switch to the corresponding network (ETH) and validation to determine that we are on the correct network.
+Method to switch to the corresponding network (ETH) and validation to determine that we are on the correct network:

 ```jsx
 // Change network to Ethereum